matrix-org/matrix.org/content/blog/2024/08/2024-08-01-matrix-conf-schedule.md

 The conference will occur between September 19th and 22nd at [Mitosis Labs in Berlin](https://2024.matrix.org/attend/#getting-there).

-- **Thursday, 19, will be a BarCamp** starting at 10 a.m. local time.
+- **Thursday, 19, will be a [BarCamp](https://en.wikipedia.org/wiki/BarCamp)** starting at 10 a.m. local time.
 It’s an informal workshop-like day where attendees can join, pitch a topic they want to discuss and vote for topics they are interested in.
 In the evening, we will have a buffet at the venue.
 - **The two core conference days are Friday, 20, and Saturday, 21.** The full schedule is [on the Matrix Conference Website](https://2024.matrix.org/schedule/).
 - **Sunday 22** will be dedicated to sprints: sessions where the attendees can gather to work together on ideas that emerged during the conference in a more relaxed atmosphere.

+Tip: You can also view the schedule through pretalx-interoperable apps on your phone, such as [Giggity](https://ggt.gaa.st/#url=https://cfp.matrix.org/matrixconf2024/schedule/export/schedule.xml) on Android.

 We are particularly excited about the lineup of speakers: